sparkfabrik/company-playbook/content/resources/training-resources.md

 #### Ultimate Courses

-On Ultimate Courses, you can access a set of very thoroghful and deep courses on Angular by Todd Motto.
-Those courses are very good for who wants to deepen his understanding of Angular, get the hang of it's internals and learning how to use NgRx (a reactive state management library).
+On Ultimate Courses, you can access a set of very thorogh and deep courses on Angular by Todd Motto.
+Those courses are very good for whom who wants to deepen their understanding of Angular, get the hang of its internals and learn how to use NgRx (a reactive state management library).

 > 1. Make sure you are [logged into GCloud](/guides/local-development-environment-configuration#log-into-gcloud) with your SparkFabrik account.
 > 2. Head to [Ultimate Courses](https://app.ultimatecourses.com), then obtain access credentials issuing this command into a terminal: